andyudina/card-issuing/README.md

 ## Test JSON back-end of a fintech company acting as an Issuer

 ### What can it do
-- Reserve requested sum from cardholder balance during authorization transaction
+- Reserve requested sum from cardholder balance during the authorization transaction
-- Deduct requested sum from cardholder balance during presentment transaction
+- Deduct requested sum from cardholder balance during the presentment transaction
 - Collect the Issuer revenue
 - Settle debts to the Schema
 - Rollback outdated authorization transactions